esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 # Database Backends

-MongooseIM can work with several databases, both RDBMS (SQL) and NOSQL ones.
+MongooseIM can work with several databases, both RDBMS (SQL) and NoSQL ones.
 Some of them require extra work before they can be used.
 For example the SQL databases require defining a schema.
 MongooseIM is tested with CI, so the CI scripts can be used as a reference.